starknet-edu/starknetbook/camp_2/README.md

 }
 ```

-When we deployed our voting contract to the devnet we indicated we wanted the `0x69b49c2cc8b16e80e86bfc5b0614a59aa8c9b601569c7b80dde04d3f3151b79` address to be allowed to vote, and that is precisely what we received as output of our `call`.
+When we deployed our voting contract to the devnet, we indicated we wanted the `0x69b49c2cc8b16e80e86bfc5b0614a59aa8c9b601569c7b80dde04d3f3151b79` address to be allowed to vote, and that is precisely what we received as the output of our `call`.

 Now we will alter the state of our contract by voting with the address `0x69b49c2cc8b16e80e86bfc5b0614a59aa8c9b601569c7b80dde04d3f3151b79`.
 Since we need to sign the transaction, as we did when we deployed the contract, we need to provide the private key of the account contract invoking the voting contract: in this case, we can use `export PROTOSTAR_ACCOUNT_PRIVATE_KEY=0xf728b4fa42485e3a0a5d2f346baa9455`.